-When designing a typical low-rise building, a thought that can sometimes enter a designer's mind is that masonry walls are too heavy and will lead to larger foundations.
-A lighter wall would need smaller and less expensive foundations, right?
-This is not necessarily the case, and this way of thinking can sometimes lead to inefficient designs.
+When designing a typical low-rise building, a thought that may enter an engineer's mind is whether masonry walls are too heavy and will lead to larger foundations.
+A lighter wall would require smaller and less expensive foundations, correct?
+This is not necessarily the case, and this way of thinking can sometimes lead to inefficient design.

-A number of soil properties are required when designing foundation elements, such as allowable soil bearing capacity for footings and end bearing pressure and skin friction values for drilled pier foundations.
-The geotechnical engineer will also set minimum dimensions for the foundation elements, like minimum continuous footing width, or minimum pier diameter, length and penetration into bearing material.
-For footings, the typical bearing pressure is 2000 to 6000 pounds per square foot, while a typical minimum width for a continuous footing is two feet.
+A number of soil properties are essential when designing foundation elements, such as allowable soil bearing capacity for footings, end bearing pressure, and skin friction values for drilled pier foundations.
+The geotechnical engineer will also set minimum dimensions for the foundation elements, like minimum continuous footing width; or minimum pier diameter, length, and penetration into bearing material.
+For footings, the typical bearing pressure is 2000 to 6000 pounds per square foot, while a typical minimum width for a continuous footing is 2-feet.
 This will result in a continuous footing capacity of four to twelve kips per linear foot.